Counterexamples to the Gaussian vs. MZ derivatives Conjecture: The second counterexample

 The second counterexample to the Gaussian vs. MZ Derivatives Conjecture is a counterexample to the first update of the conjecture.
-This is based on using Theorem~A to construct a generalized Riemann derivative that is both equivalent to a Gaussian derivative and not a scale of a Gaussian derivative.
+This is based on using Theorem~\ref{T1} to construct a generalized Riemann derivative that is both equivalent to a Gaussian derivative and not a scale of a Gaussian derivative.
+For simplicity, we denote each difference $\Delta (h,0;f)$ by $\Delta (h)$.